-8.3 Register of Sealing
+6.3 Register of Sealing

-An entry of every sealing shall be made and numbered consecutively in a book provided for that purpose and shall be signed by the persons who shall have approved and authorised the document and those who attested the seal.
-A report of all sealings shall be made to the Board of Directors at least quarterly.
+An entry of every sealing, including the name of the persons who have approved and authorised the document and attested the sealing shall be made and numbered consecutively in a register provided for that purpose.

+A report of all sealings shall be made to the Board of Directors bi-annually.
 The report shall contain details of the seal number, the description of the document and the date of sealing.
 The book will be held by the Chief Executive or nominated officer.